Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

         * Verify that the timer will show and will count down from 30 seconds to 0 seconds
         * Verify that the timer will turn red when the time left is 10 seconds or less
         * Verify that the timer will reset back to 30 seconds when the next question is loaded
-        * Verify that the users selected answer is highlighted correctly (green = correct / red = incorrect)
+        * Verify that the players selected answer is highlighted correctly (green = correct / red = incorrect)
-        * Verify that if the user selects a correct answer the "correct" audio sound will play
+        * Verify that if the player selects a correct answer the "correct" audio sound will play
-        * Verify that if the user selects an incorrect answer the "incorrect" audio sound will play
+        * Verify that if the player selects an incorrect answer the "incorrect" audio sound will play
-        * Verify that if the user doesn't select an answer and runs out of time, the correct answer is shown and the user doesn't score points
+        * Verify that if the player doesn't select an answer and runs out of time, the correct answer is shown and the player doesn't score points
         * Verify that the next question icon is greyed out and un-clickable whilst the question is unanswered and there is time remaining
         * Verify that the next question icon returns to colour and is clickable if the question is answered and if there is no time remaining
         * Verify that the next question icon correctly loads the next question if there are questions remaining